Michael Deane (journalist): Death

 Michael Deane had just recently been assigned to Egypt with Sky News Middle East correspondent Sam Kiley.
 Deane's last story was at Cairo's Rabaa al-Adawiya Mosque where he filmed the Egyptian security forces storming a sit-in demonstration on Wednesday morning, 14 August 2013.
 While he directed his camera at a group of women gathered near the mosque, Deane was shot by a sniper and died minutes later.

 Context

 The killing of Michael Deane was also reported by the Committee to Protect Journalists.
 It noted that Deane was the 1,000th recorded death of journalists worldwide.
 He was reported to be one of three other journalists killed that Wednesday.
 Habiba Ahmed Abd Elaziz, 26, a female Egyptian journalist for the Gulf News XPRESS newspaper, was shot and killed.
 So was Egyptian reporter Ahmed Abdel Gawad, an editorial manager for the Muslim Brotherhood satellite television channel Misr 25, who was shot in the back and killed.
 Also killed was photojournalist Mosab El-Shami with Rassd News Network.

 Impact

-The August 2013 Rabaa Massacre was the most serious massacres in Egypt, according to Human Rights Watch.
+The August 2013 Rabaa Massacre was the most serious massacre in Egypt, according to Human Rights Watch.
 CNN reported that 580 people were killed and 4,000 others were injured that day.